enuchi/React-Google-Apps-Script/README.md

 ```

 Many external component libraries require a css stylesheet in order to work properly.
 You can import stylesheets in the HTML template, [as shown here with the Bootstrap stylesheet](./src/client/dialog-demo-bootstrap/index.html).

-The webpack.config.js file can also be modified to support scss and other style libraries.

 ### Modifying scopes